imvignesh003/SpringBoot-AML/README.md

 - In Postman:
       - Send requests to **localhost:8080/api/v1/book**
       - Format is **json**
+- In Swagger-UI:
+      - Hit **http://localhost:8080/swagger-ui/index.html** in your browser
+      - Send As many requests u need using Swagger-UI

 ### Setup Instructions
 Set up or re-run docker container: